omniverseusd/omniverseusd.github.io/src/chapter1/hello_usd.md

 some elements might already be familiar to computer graphics programmers: normals, point coordinates, UV coords, etc.

-The following extensions and formats are possible in USD:
+USD extensions can be confusing at times: the following file extensions and formats are defined in USD:

 | Extension            | Format of the data inside the file                                      |
 | --------------- | ------------------------------------------------ |